oracle/weblogic-kubernetes-operator/docs-source/content/userguide/istio/istio.md

 ##### How Istio-enabled domains differ from regular domains

-Istio enforces a number of requirements on pods.
+Istio enforces a number of requirements on Pods.
 When you enable Istio support in the domain resource, the introspector job automatically creates configuration overrides with the necessary channels for the domain to satisfy Istio's requirements, including:

-When deploying a domain with Istio sidecare injection enabled.
+When deploying a domain with Istio sidecar injection enabled.
 WebLogic Operator automatically add the following network channels via configuration overrides.

 https://istio.io/latest/docs/ops/configuration/traffic-management/protocol-selection/